BradleyA/git-TEST-commit-automation/hooks/docs/STEPS-TO-CREATE-TEST-CASES.md

 **WARNING need to add note about testing manually during custom design, hooks/bin/set-env-for-manual-test.sh **

 #### hooks/bin/set-env-for-manual-test.sh
- Run this script when manually testing test cases    . hooks/bin/set-env-for-manual-test.sh  OR    source hooks/bin/set-env-for-manual-test.sh
- This script sets REPOSITORY_DIR and REPOSITORY_DIR_COUNT environment variables which are normally set when post-commit is run
+ Source this script when manually testing test cases: **source hooks/bin/set-env-for-manual-test.sh** This script sets REPOSITORY_DIR and REPOSITORY_DIR_COUNT environment variables which are normally set when post-commit is run
  This is required because post-commit is has not run before manually testing a test case